 The Uffizi Gallery is one of Italy's most popular museums and is one of the top things to see in Florence.
 The Uffizi has an amazing collection of artworks by many of Italy's Renaissance masters, one of the best collections in the world.
 Because it's so popular it's best to book in advance to be sure to get tickets.

 Although not technically in Italy (Vatican City is a separate state), the Vatican Museums complex is easily visited from Rome.
 With more than 1400 rooms, it's the largest museum complex in the world.
 Admission includes visiting the museum, galleries with 3,000 years of art, the Sistine Chapel, and parts of the papal palace.

 Florence is often called a living museum but it's also a city with several top museums.
-Here are museums in Florence that you will not want to miss on your visit with visiting information and what to see in each museum.
+You will not want to miss these on your visit with visiting information and what to see in each museum.

-Although it may not be one of Italy's must-see museums, the Santa Giulia Museum is one of my favorites.
+Although it may not be one of Italy's must-see museums, the Santa Giulia Museum is still excellent.
 Housed in former monasteries, the museum covers 3000 years of history and includes visits to 3 different former churches and a look at Roman excavations.

 Make reservations and buy tickets for many of Italy's museums directly from Select Italy and pay in US dollars.